datenstrom/yellow/README.md

 ## How to get extensions

 The available extensions make your website more useful.
 Here you can find additional features, languages and themes.
-There are practical examples to show you how the features can be used.
+There are practical examples to show you how the additional features can be used.
 Have a look at extensions and install some on your website.
 [Get extensions for your website](https://datenstrom.se/yellow/extensions/).

 ## How to get help and support

 The help shows you how to make small websites, wikis and blogs.
 Here you can find instructions on how to customise everything.
-For developers, designers and translators there are descriptions of files, folders and what can be done with the API.
+For developers, designers and translators there are descriptions of files, folders, tools and what can be done with the API.
 [Get help for your website](https://datenstrom.se/yellow/help/).

 ## Developer